 Françoise Tisseur is Professor of Numerical Analysis and Director of the Manchester Institute of Mathematical Sciences.
 Her work focuses on nonlinear eigenvalue problems and structured matrix problems, including the development of algorithms and software.
 She is a member of the editorial boards of the SIAM Journal on Matrix Analysis and Applications and the IMA Journal of Numerical Analysis.
 She is a SIAM Fellow.

 Jack Dongarra holds appointments at the University of Tennessee, Oak Ridge National Laboratory, and the University of Manchester.
 He specializes in numerical algorithms in linear algebra, parallel computing, use of advanced-computer architectures, programming methodology, and tools for parallel computers.
 He received the 2021 ACM A.M.
 Turing Award.
 Other awards include the SIAM Special Interest Group on Supercomputing’s award for Career Achievement in 2010; the IEEE Charles Babbage Award in 2011; the ACM/IEEE Ken Kennedy Award in 2013; the SIAM/ACM Prize in Computational Science and Engineering in 2019; and the IEEE Computer Society’s Computer Pioneer Award in 2020.
 He is a Foreign Member of the Royal Society, a member of the US National Academy of Engineering, a foreign member of the Russian Academy of Science, and a Fellow of the AAAS, ACM, IEEE, and SIAM.

 Sven Hammarling is currently a Senior Honorary Research Fellow.
-He is a SIAM Fellow, an Honorary Principal Consultant at NAG Ltd and an IMA Fellow.
+He is a SIAM Fellow and an IMA Fellow.

 Stefan Güttel is Professor of Applied Mathematics.
-His work focuses on iterative methods for solving high-dimensional problems arising with differential equations and in data-driven applications, including the development of algorithms and software (such as the Rational Krylov Toolbox).
+His work focuses on computational mathematics, including numerical algorithms for large-scale linear algebra problems arising with differential equations and in data science.
 He is Associate Editor for the SIAM Journal on Scientific Computing and Electronic Transactions on Numerical Analysis.
 He has been awarded the 2021 SIAM James H. Wilkinson Prize in Numerical Analysis and Scientific Computing, a 2018 Manchester Teaching Excellence Award, and holds a Fellowship with the Turing Institute.